Jonochi/daily-work-schedule/README.md

 ## Description

 This project is Module 5 challenge of U of U's professional bootcamp.
+The project is focused on third part APIs to create a daily work schedule.
+A user is able to add events and save them so that they are visible on refresh, and saved in local storage.

 ## Installation